 Perhaps you have a male character who is visibly touch-feely towards another male character, while being similarly open in rejecting the advances of any female characters who come his way.
-When the other male characters ogle the resident Ms. Fanservice, this character hardly bats an eye, but he seems quite interested in what the Walking Shirtless Scene is doing.
+Or when the other male characters ogle the resident Ms. Fanservice, this character hardly bats an eye, but he seems quite interested in what the Walking Shirtless Scene is doing.
 Other characters in the work may even question exactly which way this character swings, but never get an answer.
 The character's sexuality is simply never made clear within the work.

 Yes, this character is Ambiguously Gay—they display much onscreen evidence of exclusive same-gender attraction, but nothing is ever explicitly confirmed one way or another.
 The ambiguity can range all the way from from blink-and-you'll-miss-it implications to all-but-confirmed.